ryanbugden/Eyeliner/README.md

 ### Versions

+	2.2.0 2022.03.02  Support for angled guidelines.
+	                  Thanks for the math, Erik van Blokland!
 	2.1.1 2021.11.23  Darken blue zone eyes for more clarity.
 	2.1.0 2021.09.20  Use Merz more appropriately, overcoming a bunch of bugs.
 	                  Thanks Frederik Berlaen.